dice-group/embeddings.cc/docs/local.md

   Run this script from the root directory, e.g. ./scripts/run-webservice-public-local.sh.
   (You may have to edit the commands to match your local configuration.)
 - If you open [127.0.0.1:1337](http://127.0.0.1:1337/) now, there should be an error message stating that an index was not found.
+  That is fine as we did not add any data.

 ## Create an Elasticsearch index